aws-samples/baseline-environment-on-aws/doc/DeployToControlTower.md

 - [Instructions]: [VisualStudioCode Setup Instructions](HowTo.md#VisualStudioCode-Setup-Instructions)

-### Implementation procedure under ControlTower
+### Implementation procedure under Control Tower

-I will explain the procedure for introducing a multi-account governance base under ControlTower and introducing a sample application as a guest system as an example.
+I will explain the procedure for introducing a multi-account governance base under Control Tower and introducing a sample application as a guest system as an example.
 Here, `MC` indicates work in the management console, and `Local' indicates work in the local environment.

-1. ControlTower and Security Services Setup (MC)
+1. Control Tower and Security Services Setup (MC)

-2. Create a guest account for deployment in ControlTower (MC)
+2. Create a guest account for deployment in Control Tower (MC)

 3. Installing dependent packages and building code (Local)